How To Prevent and Treat Bowel Cancer?

 In most cases, Bowel cancer grows from precancerous Polyps that appear in the tunic that covers the inner surface of the intestinal tract.
 Most polyps have a characteristic predatory mushroom-like shape, and some are flat and known as seamless Polyps.
 Some of these cells of the Polyps become abnormal and create Adenomas.
 Such Adenomas later converted into malignant.
 The stages of cancer depend on how many layers of the intestinal wall the tumor has infiltrated and whether it has infected Lymph nodes or other spots.

 Early cancers usually have no symptoms.
 While the tumor develops, it presents symptoms that include Bleeding, Abdominal pain, Constipation or other changes in Bowel habits and a feeling of filling even after stools.
 Preventive testing is the only sure way to detect the disease.
 Check recommended for people over 50 and for younger people at high risk.
 Each polyp detected during the screening should be removed.
-Removing polyps is the most effective way to prevent Bowel cancer.
+Removing polyps is the most effective way on how to prevent and treat Bowel cancer.